 Do I get my money back if the hot air balloon ride gets canceled?

-Yes.
-Make sure to talk with your agency about how they go about offering a refund and/or rescheduling your flight for the next day, according to your preference.
+You should get your money back if the Cappadocia hot air balloon ride gets canceled.
+Make sure to talk with your agency about how they go about offering a refund or rescheduling your flight for the next day, according to your preference.

 How far in advance should I book my Cappadocia hot air balloon ride?

-If you’re traveling during the summer, you should aim to book at least a month in advance.
-Remember, book your ride for the very first morning that you’ll be in Cappadocia so that you have buffer mornings, should your flight be canceled.
+If you’re traveling during the summer, you should aim to book your Cappadocia balloon ride at least a month in advance.
+Remember, book your ride for the very first morning that you’ll be in Cappadocia so that you have buffer mornings should your flight be canceled.

 Where can I book my Cappadocia hot air balloon ride?